The Southern Fried Apples Recipe

 1. Fried Apples.
 Sliced apples cooked in butter, brown sugar and cinnamon.
 Serve for breakfast or along side a pork dish for supper.

 3. Add apples to skillet and gently fold to coat with sugar mixture.
-Cook, stirring occasionally, until apples are tender.
+Cook, stirring occasionally until apples are tender.
 Take care when stirring that you don’t break the apples.
-Use a gently folding action.
+Use a gentle folding action.

 4. Serve warm.